SantiagoMorelli/e-commerce/README.md

 # React E-Commerce App
 React is used to create a web application.
 The project's plan is to create an e-commerce site full Responsive.
 Node MongoDB eCommerce Rest API using Stripe payment method.
-Node.js shopping API tutorial using express, MongoDB, and JWT.

 ## Components
 - Navbar